Case Management for Students at Risk of Dropping Out

 April 2015

 Corrin, William, Leigh Parise, Oscar Cerna, Zeest Haider, and Marie-Andrée Somers.
 2015.
-Case Management for Students at Risk of Dropping Out.
+Case Management for Students at Risk of Dropping Out Implementation and Interim Impact Findings from the Communities In Schools Evaluation.
 New York: MDRC.